 Woods Hole Ocean Science Center - Visitors to the Ocean Science Exhibit Center will learn about the Institution's ocean science research and the vessels and tools developed by WHOI engineers and scientists for use in that research.
 Short videos provide an introduction to WHOI, show a day in the life of the deep submersible Alvin, and highlight the 1985-1986 discovery and exploration of the wreck of the Titanic.
-Visitors can step inside a fullsize model of the inner sphere of Alvin and imagine life at the ocean floor while watching vivid footage taken at deep-sea hydrothermal vent sites.
+Visitors can step inside a full-size model of the inner sphere of Alvin and imagine life at the ocean floor while watching vivid footage taken at deep-sea hydrothermal vent sites.
 Other exhibits and videos feature the life forms and natural processes of the deep sea.

-After our full day of Marine Biology and Oceanography, we'll depart Woods Hole for a stop at the Country Fare Restaurant before arriving at our hotel to enjoy the rest of the evening.
+After our full day of Marine Biology and Oceanography, we'll depart Woods Hole for dinner before arriving at our hotel to enjoy the rest of our final evening.